 At 357 pounds, 60-year-old British newcomer Sydney Greenstreet was so large that the studio had to specially manufacture his entire wardrobe for the role of Kasper Gutman.
 The chair in which Greenstreet sits while talking with Sam Spade (Humphrey Bogart) in the hotel room was also specially made for him; the chairs the prop department was going to use weren't wide enough to accommodate Greenstreet's girth nor strong enough to support his weight.

 The unusual cigarette lighter that graces the desk of Sam Spade (Humphrey Bogart) is a Ronson Touch-Tip table model.
-Made by the Ronson company between 1935 and 1951, it is a classic example of the Art Deco style motif that dominated that era.
+Made by the Ronson Co. from 1935-51, it is a classic example of the "art deco" style that dominated that era.
 Originals are so sought after by collectors that at least one company now exists that is entirely dedicated to restoring original examples to full working order.

 George Raft was originally cast as Sam Spade.
 He allegedly turned it down because it was "not an important picture," taking advantage of a clause in his contract that said he did not have to work on remakes.
 However, according to author John McCarty, author of "The Films of John Huston", in an ICONS Radio interview (10-07-07) the real reason Raft bowed out was because this was the directorial debut of John Huston, who had been a successful screenwriter.
 Raft didn't want to put his career in the hands of a first-time director.